AI-Native-Computing/AINCS-Standard/XSLAP.md

 - Event-Driven Intelligence: AI agents proactively react to system changes rather than waiting for external triggers.
 - Unified Execution Model: AI and humans operate within the same interaction framework, ensuring interoperability.
 - Scalable, High-Performance Architecture: SignalR-based connections allow thousands of simultaneous AI and human users without excessive resource overhead.

-XSLAP is not just an API standard—it’s a fundamental shift in how AI participates in software applications.

 ## 1.3 Core Capabilities
 XSLAP enables AI agents to: